It mostly comes from leafy greens and meat, but you can also take it as a supplement.

 - are infants

-If you fall into one of these groups, a doctor might suggest supplementing with vitamin K.
+If you’re in one of these groups, a doctor might suggest supplementing with vitamin K.

 Vitamin K isn’t likely to cause toxicity.